mongodb/docs-realm/docs-release-notes.md

 ## React Native SDK
 - Landing Page: Redesign the landing page with new styling, tabbed use cases and better getting started info

+## Swift SDK
+- Why Realm Database?: Add mention of sectioned results to "Live Queries"
+- Model Data/Define an Object Model/Supported Types: Add details around SectionedResults/ResultsSection
+- CRUD/Read: New "Section Query Results" section with details and tested code examples
+- SwiftUI
+  - React to Changes: New "Observe Sectioned Results" subsection with details and tested code examples for `@ObservedSectionedResults`
+  - Filter Data: New "Section Filtered Results" section with details and tested code example for `@ObservedSectionedResults`
+- Sync Data/Handle Sync Errors: Add documentation & code examples for client reset with recovery

 # October 14, 2022